JolitaGrazyte/laravel-discogs/README.md

 ## Usage

 Usage of this package is really simple.

 For the most of the endpoints there is a method.

-Optionally get()-method may be also used.
+Optionally you can also use the get()-method.

 ### Endpoints with no authentication required